dewi-alliance/hotspot-manufacturers/applications/bobcat.md

 We are currently one of the biggest manufaturers for Helium Hotspot Miner and provide gateway prototype for Helium Light Gateway.

-In this HIP19 Amendments we propose an alternative security chip for ATECC608.
+In this HIP19 Amendments we propose new SKU for full hotspot and an alternative security chip for ATECC608.

 ## Company Information